-Almost all government agencies can opt in to TaaS, including Emergency Service Providers (ESP) and non-government agencies, as long as the lead agency and the procurement functional leader determine this is appropriate.
+Almost all government agencies can opt in to TaaS, including Emergency Service Providers (ESP) and non-government agencies, as long as the lead agency and the procurement system leader determine this is appropriate.

 Agencies are not currently required to use TaaS, but are strongly encouraged to do so.

 DIA have specialists who can assist you with technical, commercial and procurement advice.